-It is important to remember Mormon missionaries are teenagers and not trained theologians or historians.
+It is important to remember Mormon missionaries are teenagers.
+They not trained theologians or historians.
 Yes, Latter-day Saints train their missionaries prior to sending them out.
-In fact, Latter-day Saints have 15 Missionary Training Centers around the world and use them for training in language studies, proselyting, and basic doctrinal training.
+In fact, Latter-day Saints have 15 Missionary Training Centers around the world.
+They use them for training in language studies, proselyting, and basic doctrinal training.
 However, the training is limited and is not a full program of advanced study.
-The majority of Mormon missionaries are between the ages of 18 and 22 and should not be treated as highly specialized, trained representatives of their faith.
-Some are more adept at explaining their faith than others, but all should be understood to be and treated as lay representatives of the LDS Church.
+The majority of Mormon missionaries are between the ages of 18 and 22.
+Don’t treat them as highly specialized, trained representatives of their faith.
+Some are more adept at explaining their faith than others.
+But all should be understood to be and treated as lay representatives of the LDS Church.

 When LDS missionaries attend the Missionary Training Center, the bulk of their training is focused on language study and work in the “missionary discussions.”
 Presently, there are five missionary discussions and they can be found in a work published by the LDS Church entitled Preach My Gospel.
 This work is the official LDS missionary manual and is used around the world by LDS proselyting missionaries.
-The important aspect of the training they receive is knowing that, basically, missionaries work through a very scripted presentation of LDS beliefs and are strongly encouraged to stick closely to the script.
+The important aspect of the training they receive is knowing that, basically, missionaries work through a very scripted presentation of LDS belief.
+The training encourages them to stick closely to the script.
 Anytime LDS missionaries are meeting with a person, and he or she asks questions not addressed by the script, the LDS missionaries are likely to revert to the script or to their personal testimony.
 Put simply, the LDS missionary’s stance is often, “That’s my story and I’m sticking to it.”

 3. They See Rejection as Vindication